 dd if=/dev/zero bs=1M count=1 of=cowfile mkfs -t vfat cowfile sudo mv cowfile /cow

 - After finishing all the commands, close the second instance of the Terminal.
-Click on the Environment settings button, a dialogue with various options shall appear.
+Click on the Environment settings button, and a dialogue with various options shall appear.
 Click apply.

 - Upon applying the Environment settings, the Grub Customizer windows will show up.
 We don’t need to do anything here so, just close it.